Urban Design Consulting Engineers

 Formed in 2005 by highly experienced professionals in the industry, UDCE is an open-culture, consulting engineering firm dedicated to the success of our clients, team, and colleagues.
 Our expertise is in multi-discipline civil engineering projects specifically in the urban setting.
 We thrive in collaborations with Developers, Architects, Cities & Counties, Contractors, Landscape Architects, and complex agencies on site development, streetscape, joint trench, transportation, utility, and land development projects.

-As a certified local small business, we are readily available to our clients and take on projects with a sense of local pride.
+UDCE is a certified local small business.
+We are readily available to our clients and take on projects with a sense of local pride.

 Founder and principal of UDCE, Jason has over 20 years of civil engineering and project management experience that he brings to each project.
 He is passionate about civil engineering and excels at finding strategies that excite all the parties involved.
 He insists on delivering quality and vision to all of UDCE’s projects and has a proven track record of doing so.
 Jason holds a Civil and Environmental degree from the University of California, Berkeley.

 Dean is UDCE’s in-house licensed general contractor and construction subject matter expert.
 He commands the demanding skills required for the overall planning and control of a construction project.
 Dean has been working in the construction industry for over 35 years.
 His meticulous QA/QC of Construction Documents are a key factor in our projects’ successes.

 Dana brings over 20 years of experience Permitting Project Manager, Marketer, Sales and General Manager to her roles as UDCE CFO and Dry Utilities Project Manager.
 She’s in charge of preparing, submitting, tracking, and acquiring complex urban project permits.
 She is well-versed in the complexities of navigating multi-agency utility coordination issues from application though installation.
 Dana is not only ultra organized and analytical, but also an adept client relations manager.